-I acknowledge the palawa, trawlwoolway and muwinina peoples of lutruwita/Tasmania, the custodians of the lands in which I live and work.
-I give my respects to elders past, present and emerging and acknowledge that sovereignty has never been ceded.
+I acknowledge the Palawa and Pakana people of lutruwita / Tasmania, and the Tasmanian Aboriginal Community as the custodians of the lands in which I live and work.
+I give my respects to all Elders, grateful for their continued sharing of Knowledge and Culture.

 My practice is open-ended and speculative, I often work within set frameworks to create subtle, material-based installations.
 Each work is deeply connected to process and place, and often uses art practice and systems as the ‘site’ within which to respond.
-Recent projects have culminated in growing salt crystals on the walls of a gallery in Melbourne, casting concrete vessels to carry spring water from lutruwita/Tasmania to Mparntwe/Alice Springs, writing a one act play for two LCD screens to perform and using porcelain clay in place of filler to repair the imperfections on the walls of a heritage listed gallery in Queensland.
+Recent projects have culminated in growing salt crystals on the walls of a gallery in Naarm / Melbourne, casting concrete vessels to carry spring water from lutruwita / Tasmania to Mparntwe / Alice Springs, writing a one act play for two LCD screens to perform and using porcelain clay in place of filler to repair the imperfections on the walls of a heritage listed gallery in Meanjin / Brisbane.

 The significance of materiality in each work allows for it to contribute to a broader critique of art making and experience.
 There is an innate self-consciousness in each work that speaks to the problems of being human, and of being a human making art.